codeluggage/imba-static-site/README.md

+**NOTE: The newer https://github.com/imba/imba-vite-template is recommended for new projects.
+This repo will stay around as an ESBuild bundler alternative, but may not see many updates as we focus on Vite moving forwards.**

 # Building Imba for static hosting

 This is a starting point for building Imba to be hosted statically.
 It can also be used to build Imba into a native app with [imbutter](https://github.com/codeluggage/imbutter).